SmartLlink/SmartLink-Escrow/README.md

 ## API Reference
 Link to the demo

-## How to use?
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project..

 ## Credits
 Give proper credits.
 This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.